LMC4S/robust-spline-GAN-pytorch/README.md

 --cuda_id 0 --seed 0 --loss JS \
 --adaptive
 ```
 Above code works for training with p=100 and n=20000 on a single gpu.
-For other models considered in the paper please make sure the "--adaptive" option is used.
+For other models considered in the paper please make sure that "--adaptive" and "--rand_init" options are used.
 See *config.py* for details.